Health in Europe: How are we doing?

 As dietary habits formed in childhood can persist through later life, eating fruit regularly early on is likely to promote lasting healthy eating behaviours.
 In 2005/6, only about a third of boys and two fifths of girls aged 11-15 years ate at least one piece of fruit per day.
 Italian and Belgian teens were amongst the most successful in maintaining regular fruit consumption over time.
 Increased accessibility to fruit at school and during leisure time, combined with educational and motivational activities are recommended in the report, to increase children's fruit intake.

-With half the adult population overweight (Body Mass Index (BMI) 25-29.9) or obese (BMI ≥30), Europe has a weight problem.
+With half the adult population affected by overweight (Body Mass Index (BMI) 25-29.9) or by obesity (BMI ≥30), Europe has a weight problem.
 Several behavioural and environmental factors, including falling food prices and more time spent physically inactive, are likely to have contributed to this situation.
-Obesity rates have doubled in the last 20 years with the highest levels found in the UK, Malta and Ireland, where over 20% of adults are obese.
-On average across EU countries, 15.5% of the adult population is obese.
+Obesity rates have doubled in the last 20 years with the highest levels found in the UK, Malta and Ireland, where over 20% of adults have obestiy.
+On average across EU countries, 15.5% of the adult population is affected by obesity.
 As obesity increases the risk of chronic diseases, it is estimated that total healthcare costs linked to overweight could increase by as much as 70% between 2007 and 2015.

 Total health expenditure has risen in all European countries, from 7.3% of the Gross Domestic Product in 1998 to 8.3% in 2008, often increasing at a rate faster than economic growth.
 European health systems are focused on ‘sick care’, i.e. treating the ill rather than preventing illness.
 Curative and rehabilitative care accounts for over 60% of current health spending across EU countries, the other major expenditure is on pharmaceuticals or other medical goods.
 In comparison, 2.9% of the total EU health expenditure is allocated to various organised public health and prevention measures, such as vaccination programmes and public health campaigns to promote healthy eating and reduce alcohol abuse and smoking.
 However, it should be noted that sometimes such programmes are listed as curative care and therefore the actual expenditure on public health and prevention initiatives is likely to be higher.